JeremyCraigMartinez/resume/README.md

-# Hello!
+# Hello, Google!
 Welcome to my resume repository!

 This is a collection of resources like a resume, cover letter, coding projects, etc. and is intended to serve as my professional profile.
 Below you will find links to these resources.